Rajeon/ScrumNotes/README.md

 Create a plan for the next 24 hours
 Optimize collaboration

+Product Backlog
+Sprint backlog
+Increment- The latest potentially releasable version of your product

+Definition of DONE- A shared understanding of completeness and release quality scrum team uses DONE as transparency of the increment

 The complexity of product development:
 Simple- Everything is known
 Complicated- More is known than unknown